784956494/PyPOD-GP/README.md

 # PyPOD-GP
-In repository, we implement a Pytorch-based implementation of the (localized) POD-GP method that enables GPU utilization during both the learnining and inferece stages.
+In repository, we implement a prototype Pytorch-based implementation of the (localized) POD-GP method that enables GPU utilization during both the learnining and inferece stages.
 We provide an example running script in ```run_pod.py``` for reference.

 ## Setup
 To use our code, first create a Python 3.10 environment and install FEniCS, Dolfin, and mshr following the instructions from their official website: